MJ231/Live-Project/README.md

 * [Navagation Bar](https://github.com/MJ231/Live-Project/blob/04447e63b1d6683e685bad979fffee4deadeb075/NavBar.PNG)

 ## Story Five - Creating A HistoryManager Button
 Story was to make a HistoryManger Button for the user to sign-in as the HistoryManager when the user is on the index or details page.
 Created a Partial View page for this login button, and rendered it in the layout page of the main project.
-By clicking the HistoryManager Button, it should automatically login the user as the HistoryManager seeded in the Database.
+By clicking the HistoryManager Button, it would automatically login the user as the HistoryManager seeded in the Database.
 Used HTML and CSS for styling and appearance.

 * [HistoryManager Button](https://github.com/MJ231/Live-Project/blob/837bc1bc9f82dabbbb730b364714f58f14a3b619/HistoryMButton.PNG)

 # Other Attributes Acquired:
-* Working with a group of developers to identify front and back end bugs to the improve usability of an application.
+* Working with a group of developers to identify front and back end bugs to improve usability of an application.
 * Learning new efficiencies from other developers by observing their workflow and asking questions.
 * Practice with team programming/pair programming when one developer runs into a bug they cannot solve.
 * Researching for answers when running into a roadblock.